The Customer Alignment Lifecycle™ Infographic is based on two primary sources of information:

 The risk of failure is always high in the case of high involvement decisions.
 Such decisions are also more complex than the low involvement decisions.
 So, routine response behavior cannot be expected in the case of high involvement decisions.
 This element of minimizing RISK is probably the most important element in the innovation-diffusion process.

-The Marketing Chasm (an unpublished letter to a client) — James, Lee R (1988)
+The Marketing Chasm (an unpublished letter to a client) (1988)

-Lee James also developed a marketing framework called The Marketing Chasm, while working at Regis McKenna Inc. in the late 1980s.
+Lee James and his colleagues at Regis McKenna Northwest developed a marketing framework called The Marketing Chasm in the 1980s.
 The chasm concept is widely discussed and frequently misunderstood in Silicon Valley.

 The marketing chasm exists because the buying criteria and performance expectations of early adopters are so dramatically different than the mainstream early majority.
 The Marketing Chasm is a gap between early adopters and the early majority, requiring very different marketing.
 Several years after writing this letter to a client, a book was written about the marketing chasm that created even more confusion.